busstoptaktik/geodesy/geodesy/resources/nkg.md

 # And get back to latitude/longitude/height/time
 |   cart inv ellps=GRS80
-|   adapt to=neuf_deg
+|   geo:out
 ```

 ---

 ### Denmark

-The 'dt' of the last deformation step in the DK transformation may seem odd, as
+The 'dt' of the last deformation step in the DK transformation may seem odd, as it
-it does not agree with the realization epoch of 1994.704 (i.e. 1994-09-15).
+does not agree with the formal realization epoch of 1994.704 (i.e. 1994-09-15).
 This is due to a minor adjustment of the DK realization at epoch 2015, in effect
 solid-body lifting it from the old passive markers onto the active CORS network.
 Or, as described by Häkli et al (2023):